-It’s impossible to understand the taste and style of Memphis barbecue without first understanding the background of the city.
+However, it’s impossible to understand the taste and style of Memphis barbecue without first understanding the background of the city.
+That’s why today we will share these recipes and bring the history of Memphis closer to you.

 The History of Memphis